Updated April 2025

 Q: Do pregnancy care centres prevent a woman from accessing an abortion?

 A: No. Pregnancy care centres offer a safe environment for a woman to make a pregnancy decision that is fully informed, evidence-based, and free from external pressure.
-Centres respect a woman’s right to make her own decision and provide her with medically accurate information on all three options: abortion, adoption, and parenting.
+Centres respect a woman’s right to make her own decision and provide her with evidence-informed information reviewed by Canadian healthcare professionals on all three options: abortion, adoption, and parenting.

 Before receiving services at a pregnancy care centre, every client reads a Limitation of Services form, which clearly indicates that the centre does not provide or assist in arranging for abortions.